Mirror-like Marble (2022)

 Mirror-like Marble is an on-going enquiry into the illusory characteristics of baroque architecture and the spatial and material qualities of the photographic print.
 These works are not concerned specifically with the 17th century baroque; its history, geography or artistry, but rather with its traits, its character and its ability to blur the boundaries between materials and art forms.

 Illusory space was a key characteristic of the baroque style.
 The use of mirrors, frames, ceiling paintings and trompe l'oeil techniques allowed for a repetition or a doubling of a physical reality as well as an overall unity between architecture, sculpture and painting.
-Philosopher Gilles Deleuze speaks of the baroque as a material 'force' that expands the frame: ' … the painting exceeds its frame and is realised in polychrome marble sculpture; and sculpture goes beyond itself by being achieved in architecture; and in turn architecture discovers a frame in the façade, but the frame itself becomes detached from the inside and establishes relations within the surroundings' (Deleuze, 2006:141).
+Philosopher Gilles Deleuze considers the baroque as a material 'force' that expands the frame: ' … the painting exceeds its frame and is realised in polychrome marble sculpture; and sculpture goes beyond itself by being achieved in architecture; and in turn architecture discovers a frame in the façade, but the frame itself becomes detached from the inside and establishes relations within the surroundings' (Deleuze, 2006:141).

 In baroque sculpture, the solid rock form of marble is also imbued with a sense of movement and dynamism.
 Similarly, in these works, marble is rendered pliable, transformable and movable by the photographic paper-print, and in baroque fashion, the lines between photography, sculpture and architecture are tested.